01 of 06

-Turn Off Main Breaker: This is the large switch at the top of the service panel.
+First, turn off the main breaker.
+This is the large switch at the top of the service panel.
 This will shut down all power in the house, so make sure that you have natural or battery-powered light to work by.
 Once again, parts of the service panel will remain powered.

 04 of 06